Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: Related Work

 \section{Related Work}

-\textbf{Risk of LLM-based Agent.} Studies show that LLM-based agents are susceptible to instruction manipulation and external interference \cite{debenedetti2024agentdojo,wu2024dissecting,zhan2024injecagent}, leading to unsafe behaviors and harmful content \cite{levy2024st,shao2024privacylens,andriushchenko2025agentharm, zhang2025agent,ye2025realwebassist}.
-Current attacks on agents can be categorized into two types: (1) Agent-based attacks, where attackers manipulate internal agent components such as instructions \cite{debenedetti2024agentdojo,zhan2024injecagent,guo2024redcode,zhang2024breaking,wu2025dissecting}, memory modules and knowledge bases \cite{chen2024agentpoison,jiang2024rag, xiang2024certifiably}, and tool libraries \cite{ zhang2024towards,fu2024imprompter,ye2024toolsword,fu2023misusing}; and (2) Environment-based attacks, which exploit vulnerabilities within the interactive environment to manipulate agent behaviors\cite{liao2025eia, zhang2024attacking, xu2024advweb,yi2023benchmarking}.
-In addition to malicious attacks, unintentional behaviors arising from ambiguous instructions or insufficient background knowledge also pose significant safety risks and should not be overlooked.
-This paper introduces \textit{Thought-Aligner}, a method that corrects the agent's unsafe thoughts timely before the actions execution.
-Whether caused by external malicious instruction injection attacks or by cognitive biases inherent in the agent, which may lead to behavioral safety risks, \textit{Thought-Aligner} ensures the agent behavioral safety through on-the-fly thought correction.
+\textbf{Risks of LLM-based Agents.} LLM-based agents are vulnerable to instruction manipulation and external interference \cite{debenedetti2024agentdojo,wu2025dissecting,zhan2024injecagent}, which can induce unsafe behaviors and harmful content \cite{levy2024st,shao2024privacylens,andriushchenko2025agentharm,zhang2025agent,ye2026realwebassist}.
+Current attacks on agents can be categorized into: (1) \emph{Agent-based attacks}, which tamper with internal components such as instructions \cite{debenedetti2024agentdojo,zhan2024injecagent,guo2024redcode,zhang2025breaking,wu2025dissecting}, memory and knowledge bases \cite{chen2024agentpoison,jiang2024rag,xiang2024certifiably}, and tool libraries \cite{zhang2024towards,fu2024imprompter,ye2024toolsword,fu2023misusing}; and (2) \emph{Environment-based attacks}, which exploit vulnerabilities in the environment to steer agent behavior \cite{liao2025eia,zhang2025attacking,xu2024advagent,yi2025benchmarking}.
+Beyond explicit attacks, unintentional failures from ambiguous instructions or limited background knowledge also pose safety risks.
+We introduce \textit{Thought-Aligner}, which intervenes in an agent's internal reasoning to correct unsafe thoughts before actions execute.
+By editing reasoning traces on-the-fly, \textit{Thought-Aligner} mitigates behavioral risks from external instruction-injection attacks and internal cognitive biases.

-\textbf{Agent Safety Evaluation.} Many studies focus on the agent safety, proposing many benchmarks \cite{zhang2024agent,andriushchenko2025agentharm,ye2025realwebassist,liu2024agentbench,yuan2024rjudge,lu2024toolsandbox} for agent safety evaluation and frameworks for simulating agent behaviors \cite{debenedetti2024agentdojo,ruan2024toolemu,zhou2024haicosystem,naihin2023testing,pan2024autonomous}.
-These works primarily focus on evaluating agent safety but lack effective methods for improving it.
-Some safety-improving approaches like ATHENA\cite{sadhu2024athena}, ShieldAgent\cite{chen2025shieldagent}, and GuardAgent\cite{xiang2024guardagent} rely on externally defined rules or generated code to improve agent safety.
-However, these methods are less applicable in dynamic environments or when safety rules are difficult to define.
-Additionally, they require ongoing maintenance of evolving safety rules or reliance on commercial models, adding extra workload and incurring additional costs, while also struggling to address unknown safety risks.
-In contrast, \textit{Thought-Aligner} addresses agent safety at its core by correcting the agent's unsafe thought.
-Deployed as an plug-in module, it is easy to deploy, supports plug-and-play usage, and requires no predefined safety rules or additional inputs.
-Experiment results demonstrate its significant effectiveness and broad applicability.